 May not contain as high a level of vitamins and minerals as other organs but it contains digestive enzymes which are great for dogs with a sensitive digestive system.

 With its 1:1 ratio of proteins to fats, brain could be a source of DHA and fatty acids for dogs who cannot consume fish or shellfish ingredients.

 Working Organs Into Your Dog’s Diet

 Some dogs (and humans) may find the taste and texture of organ meats difficult to enjoy at first.
 If your pet doesn’t seem to like it, you can start by adding smaller amounts of ground organ meats to their daily meals and gradually increase the amount.

 Do ensure that the organs are cooked with no additives and seasonings as they’re harmful for pets.

 Ickiness aside, organs are a great source of nutrition for our furkids.
 In fact, as they’re highly nutritious, it should be fed in moderation and not make up more than 25% of their total diet.

 Here at Petchef, we truly believe in putting the best ingredients in our pets’ food bowls for a healthy diet.
 Our human grade pet meals contain a balanced mix of meats and organs for proteins, as well as pet-safe vegetables, herbs and oils.

-Should you need a more personalised guide to the amount of organs and preparation methods for your furkid, our pet nutrition experts are available to advise you.
+Should you need a more personalised guide to the amount of organs and preparation methods for your furkid, our Petchef Advisors are available to advise you.

 PS: We’ve also got some free samples of human grade pet meals for your furkid (and you) to try as well!